LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

     }
 }
 ```
+The JSON object shows that the Metdata field in **TickHistoryMarketDepthExtractionRequest** type is encoded as a **@odata.type** field with the value specified in the **odata** tag.

+After the HTTP request is sent, the HTTP response will retrun with the JSON object.
 To decode the returned JSON object, **json.Unmarshal** function is used.

 ```
 extractRawResult := &trthrest.RawExtractionResult{}